UtahEFD/QES-Public/README.md

 ```
 Note you *may* need to type make a second time due to a build bug, especially on the CUDA 8.0 build.

-To run QES Winds, you can take the following slurm template and run on CHPC.
+To run QES-Winds, you can take the following slurm template and run on CHPC.
 We'd suggest placing it in a ```run``` folder at the same level as your build folder.
 Make sure you change the various sbatch parameters as needed for your access to CHPC.

 ### slurm Template (for CUDA 10.1 build)
 ```